Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

-for all $p,q \geq 0$. \end{enumerate} \end{conj} The second part of Conjecture \ref{conj:Extended KKP-intro} explains in what sense it extends the original KKP conjecture (Conjecture \ref{conj:KKP Hodge numbers smooth}).
-This has been recently studied by A.Harder \cite{Harderunpublished2}.
-On the other hand, the first part of Conjecture \ref{conj:Extended KKP-intro} is motivated by the relative version of the homological mirror symmetry for the Fano pairs.
-We will focus on the first part and show that it follows from the Hodge-Tate assumption on the mixed Hodge structures of the LG models.
+for non-negative integers $p,q \geq 0$. \end{enumerate} \end{conj} The second part of Conjecture \ref{conj:Extended KKP-intro} explains in what sense it extends the original KKP conjecture (Conjecture \ref{conj:KKP Hodge numbers smooth}).
+Meanwhile, the first part of Conjecture \ref{conj:Extended KKP-intro} is motivated by a relative version of homological mirror symmetry for a Fano pair (see Section \ref{sec:Extended Fano/LG}).
+We provide a proof for Conjecture \ref{conj:Extended KKP-intro} under certain assumptions inspired by mirror symmetry.